Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Discussion

 We also note that the dips were observed only in the observations before 2025 June 28 and in the last observation on 2025 July 13, which coincide with the periods when the source flux was at a relatively low value of $1.3\times10^{-10}\,\flux$ (Figure~\ref{fig:fxt_spec_evolution}).
 The flux dependence of dip events was also seen in other sources, e.g. MAXI\,J1820$+$070 \citep{Kajava2019} and MAXI\,J1659$-$152 \citep{Kuulkers2013}.
-The disappearance of dips at higher flux levels likely reflects changes in the ionization and vertical structure of the disk rim: as the accretion rate increases, stronger irradiation and radiation pressure can ionize or geometrically smooth the bulge at the stream–disk impact point, reducing its ability to obscure the central source.
+The disappearance of dips at higher flux levels likely reflects changes in the ionization and vertical structure of the disk rim: as the accretion rate increases, stronger irradiation and radiation pressure can ionize or geometrically smooth the bulge at the stream–disk impact point, reducing its ability to obscure the central source or to deflect the mass transfer stream.

+Apart from the six dips in the main dataset, a possible optical dip can be seen also in the ULTRACAM light curves (Figure~\ref{fig:optical light curves}) at around MJD\,60878.00 (for $g_{\rm s}$-band), together with an X-ray counterpart in the FXT light curve.
+Optical dips were also observed in other dipping systems \citep[e.g.][]{Motch1987,Thomas1993,Panizo-Espinar2024}.
+We note that this dip showed a wavelength-dependent delay, with the detection in the less energetic band lagging behind that in the more energetic band.
+Moreover, this event happened before the eclipse and therefore at a different orbital phase from the other six dips.
+The decrease of the X-ray flux during this dip is also not as significant as the others, suggesting a different physical origin of this event.